 The Texas Folklore Society produced its first publication in 1912, with W. H. Thomas's Some Current Folk-Songs of the Negro.
 In 1916, the Society came out with its first full-length collection of articles that had been given at annual meetings; since then, it has published over seventy regular volumes in its Publications of the Texas Folklore Society series, including a three-volume history of the organization from 1909 through 2000.
-The Society has also supported the publication of numerous monographs and newsletters, as well as over two dozen single-author "Extra Books" on folklore.
+The Society has also supported the publication over two dozen single-author "Extra Books" on folklore.
 Many publications are miscellanies, covering a wide range of research interests, while other books have a specific focus, such as folk songs and music or hunting and fishing lore.

 TFS books are published by the University of North Texas Press and distributed by Texas A&M University Press and the Texas Book Consortium.
 The University of North Texas Press has also made most TFS publications available electronically, through The Portal to Texas History at https://texashistory.unt.edu/.
 Practically every volume is available through print-on-demand, and current members receive a 20% discount on all TFS books.
 The toll-free number to order is 1-800-826-8911.

 Purchase our latest book!